LenaWang03/Paimon2.0/README.md

 I think that my design for this application is very simple and basic.
 I don't think there is anything structurally wrong with it, but in the future if I had more time I would make use of the abstract and interface classes more to make my application have better cohesion and coupling, and just look better overall.
-For example, I would make Character an abstract class, and I would have the subclasses as the different characters with different visions.
-This way I wouldn't have to use an enumeration for the different visions.
+- For example, I would make Character an abstract class, and I would have the subclasses as the different characters with different visions.
+  - This way I wouldn't have to use an enumeration for the different visions.

+- In the future to support more list methods, I would also consider making Character List an abstract class, so I could have different subclasses of Character Lists such as DPS, or teams, or Healers etc.
+  - The reason I am not doing that now is because my program treats all lists as the same.
+There is no specific implementation for the different types of lists at the moment.

 Other than that, everything else I would change would have to do with adding more things, not refactoring.